 About the Miss Wisconsin Organization

-The Miss Wisconsin Scholarship Pageant is held every June in Oshkosh, Wisconsin at the Alberta Kimball Auditorium.
+The Miss Wisconsin Scholarship Competition is held every June in Oshkosh, Wisconsin at the Alberta Kimball Auditorium.
 The week of activities includes visits with local organizations and sponsors, a golf outing, a public meet and greet at the Oshkosh Farmer’s Market, two evenings of preliminary competition with one night of final competition.
-Miss Wisconsin’s Outstanding Teen Pageant is also held during pageant week.
+Miss Wisconsin’s Outstanding Teen Competition is also held during competition week.

 About the Miss America Organization

 The Miss America Organization, a 501(c)4 non-profit corporation, awards millions of dollars in annual college scholarship assistance, making it the largest scholarship program for women in the United States.
 MAO is comprised of 51 organizations, including all 50 states and the District of Columbia.
 MAO contestants contribute over 500,000 hours of community service annually and have raised over $16 million for Children’s Miracle Network Hospitals since 2007.